holochain/holochain-rust/doc/architecture/decisions/0006-splitting-agent-into-front-house-back-house-or-not.md

 * The Holo user stays in full control over their own keys and source chain
 * We don't need to implement the back-house DHT handling in the Holo browser part
+* We don't need to think about how these two pieces interface and interact
 * We need to implement these authorization statements and their handling in Holochain itself -> it affects routing, metrics and the DHT lookup process (the user's entries can be retrieved from the HoloPorts address -> the lookup mechanism needs to know this somehow)
+* The same mechanism can be used in other cases as well, especially solving the multi-device problem (a user with laptop, phone and tablet that all are different agents but that all should be treated as the same identity)